emmajanedrews/base-template/_posts/2018-04-09-how-we-can-help-you-buy-or-sell-a-south-central-pennsylvania-home.md

 If you’re thinking about buying a new home or selling your current home, we can help.&nbsp;

-**Our market is moving quickly.**We have tools that are exclusively available to Realtors to give you the advantage in today’s marketplace.
+**Our market is moving quickly.&nbsp;**We have tools that are exclusively available to Realtors to give you the advantage in today’s marketplace.

 {% include pullquote.html %}